-The following project matrixes have been developed by the community and Core Team to direct specific project implementation for SCCFPD (Table 2-6.1-Table 2-6.4).
+The following project matrixes have been developed by the community and Core Team to direct specific project implementation for SCCFPD (Table 2.2-1-Table 2.2-4).
+These project include those that are relevant to the Almaden Valley.
 The matrixes below are tiered to the strategic goals presented in the body of the Santa Clara County CWPP through project IDs in the first column of each matrix.
 The matrixes are broken down into projects to address: